 Developers can use Visual Studio to generate code metrics data that measure the complexity and maintainability of their managed code.
 Code metrics data can be generated for an entire solution or a single project.

 For information about how to generate code metrics data in Visual Studio, see How to: Generate code metrics data.

 The following list shows the code metrics results that Visual Studio calculates:

 Maintainability Index - Calculates an index value between 0 and 100 that represents the relative ease of maintaining the code.
 A high value means better maintainability.
 Color coded ratings can be used to quickly identify trouble spots in your code.
 A green rating is between 20 and 100 and indicates that the code has good maintainability.
 A yellow rating is between 10 and 19 and indicates that the code is moderately maintainable.
 A red rating is a rating between 0 and 9 and indicates low maintainability.
-For more information, see the Maintainability index range and meaning blog post.
+For more information, see Maintainability index range and meaning.

 Cyclomatic Complexity - Measures the structural complexity of the code.
 It is created by calculating the number of different code paths in the flow of the program.
 A program that has complex control flow requires more tests to achieve good code coverage and is less maintainable.
 For more information, see the Wikipedia entry for cyclomatic complexity.